-- 1. OFF/ON/VOLUME.
+- 1. OFF/ON/VOLUME (on Microphone).
 Turn clockwise to apply power to the unit and to set the desired listening level. - 2.
-SQUELCH.
+SQUELCH (on Microphone).
 This control is used to cut off or eliminate receiver background noise in the absence of an incoming signal.
-For maximum receiver sensitivity it is desired that the control be adjusted only to the point where the receiver background noise or ambient background noise is eliminated.
-Turn fully counterclockwise then slowly clockwise until the receiver noise disappears.
+For maximum receiver sensitivity, it is desired that the control be adjusted only to the point where the receiver background noise or ambient background noise is eliminated.
+Adjust until the receiver noise disappears.
 Any signal to be received must now be slightly stronger than the average received noise.
-Further clockwise rotation will increase the threshold level which a signal must overcome in order to be heard.
-Only strong signals will be heard at a maximum clockwise setting. - 3.
-DYNAMIKE.
-Adjusts the microphone gain in the transmit and PA modes.
-This controls the gain to the extent that full talk power is available several inches away from the microphone.
-In the Public Address (PA) mode, the control functions as the volume control. - 4.
-CHANNEL SELECTOR.
-This switch selects any one of the forty Citizens Band channels desired.
-The selected channel appears on the LED readout directly above the Channel Selector knob.
-Channel 9 has been reserved by the FCC for emergency communications involving the immediate safety of life of individuals or immediate protection of property.
-Channel 9 may also be used to render assistance to a motorist.
+Further counterclockwise rotation will increase the threshold level which a signal must overcome in order to be heard.
+Only strong signals will be heard at a maximum counterclockwise setting.